Best graphics cards UK 2026: Expert reviews of RTX 5070, RX 9070 XT, RTX 3050 & more. Compare prices, performance & find your perfect GPU match.

 The RX 9060 XT excels in both traditional rasterisation and ray tracing scenarios.
 In our testing, it maintained over 60fps in demanding titles like Cyberpunk 2077 at 1440p with ray tracing enabled.
 The card's 12GB VRAM ensures smooth performance even with highest texture settings.

-For NVIDIA enthusiasts, the MSI GeForce RTX 5060 at £250.43 provides excellent value with superior ray tracing performance and DLSS 3.0 support.
+For NVIDIA enthusiasts, the MSI GeForce RTX 5060 provides excellent value with superior ray tracing performance and DLSS 3.0 support.
 The 4.6/5 rating from 318 reviews confirms its solid build quality and performance consistency.

-Stepping up to premium mid-range territory, the ASUS DUAL RTX5070 OC Graphics Card at £560.99 delivers exceptional 1440p ray tracing performance.
+Stepping up to premium mid-range territory, the ASUS DUAL RTX5070 OC Graphics Card delivers exceptional 1440p ray tracing performance.
 This card easily handles the most demanding games at maximum settings, with DLSS 3.0 providing additional performance headroom.

 The Gigabyte RTX 3060 Gaming OC remains a solid choice for users prioritising ray tracing capabilities at 1080p and moderate 1440p gaming.
 Its mature drivers and widespread game optimisation make it a reliable performer.